-Relevance to Key Stage 3 and Key Stage 4 mathematics teaching in England

-Table 9 details how the review team will make judgments about the relevance of the specific type of intervention or strategy to Key Stage 3 and Key Stage 4 mathematics contexts in England.
-Three members of the review team will make independent judgments, which will then be compared, aggregated, and moderated.
+At a topic level, we will assess the relevance of the studies within the topic as a whole, judging the extent to which the available evidence is relevant to teaching mathematics in Key Stage 3 and Key Stage 4 in England.
+Table 9 details how the review team will make judgments about relevance.
+As with our quality appraisal, for the first two topics, three members of the review team will make independent judgments, which will then be compared, aggregated, and moderated.
 Disagreements will be discussed as a team.
+Following this, two members of the team will reach a moderated agreement for the remaining topics.
 Relevance is not independent of the quality of the body of evidence, so the overall relevance grading cannot be more than one grade higher than the quality of evidence grading, although we anticipate that in most cases relevance grading is likely to be lower than quality grading.

 Aspects of relevance Grade [0, minimal, to 3, high] Notes A: Where and when the studies were carried out Were any studies carried out in England?
-For strong grade, at least 1 study conducted at scale (>500 pupils in study & > 250 in intervention group) Were the studies carried out in educational systems or contexts judged to be similar to England (either similar overall or similar for the topic)?
+For strong grade, at least 1 study of very high relevance (conducted in the UK).
+Were the studies carried out in educational systems or contexts judged to be similar to England (either similar overall or similar for the topic)?
 If mostly US, is this aspect of US mathematics education judged to be sufficiently similar to England to be relevant?
-If many of the studies are dated, is this a threat to relevance? (to be assessed on a modular basis - e.g., dated technology studies may be more problematic) B: How the interventions were defined and operationalised Are the interventions either available in England or sufficiently well-described to be adapted for teachers to implement in England?
-Are there widely available examples of use in England (although the particular interventions)

-may not have been subject to a robust experimental evaluation)?
-C: Any focus on particular topic areas • Are the studies skewed towards particular mathematical topics - both broad topics (number/calculation v shape/space/geometry v measures) and more specific (narrow) topics?
-D: Age of children /phase of education Were the studies carried out across the age range?
+If many of the studies are dated, is this a threat to relevance? (to be assessed on a modular basis - e.g., dated technology studies may be more problematic) B: The number of studies assessed as of high and medium relevance • Thresholds: For strong [3], at least 5 studies are of at least high relevance; For medium [2], at minimum of 3 studies are of at least high relevance; For low [1], a minimum of 1 study is of at least high relevance and a minimum of 5 studies are if medium relevance; otherwise as minimal [0].
+C: How the interventions were defined and operationalised Are the interventions either available in England or sufficiently well-described to be adapted for teachers to implement in England?
+Are there widely available examples of use in England (although the particular interventions may not have been subject to a robust experimental evaluation)?
+D: Any focus on particular topic areas Are the studies skewed towards particular mathematical topics - both broad topics (number/calculation v shape/space/geometry v measures) and more specific (narrow) topics?
+E: Age of children /phase of education Were the studies carried out across the age range?
 Are there reasons why the intervention is more appropriate for either KS3 or KS4?
-E: Ease of implementation • Are there potential difficulties with implementation (e.g., cost, amount of training required, level of external support required)?
+F: Ease of implementation Are there potential difficulties with implementation (e.g., cost, amount of training required, level of external support required)?
 Overall relevance judgment Make overall judgment based on above criteria, then moderate across the team.
 Focus more attention on criteria A and B with C, D and E as caveats.